vs26625/Student2/_posts/2023-09-22-Sprite-Sheet-Husky.md

                 }
             }
         });
+        let lastTimestamp = 0;
         // Animation recursive control function
-        function animate() {
+        function animate(timestamp) {
+            const deltaTime = timestamp - lastTimestamp;
+            if (deltaTime >= FRAME_INTERVAL) {
                 // Clears the canvas to remove the previous frame. ctx.clearRect(0, 0, canvas.width, canvas.height);
                 // Draws the current frame of the sprite. husky.draw(ctx);
                 // Updates the `frameX` property to prepare for the next frame in the sprite sheet. husky.update();
                 // Uses `requestAnimationFrame` to synchronize the animation loop with the display's refresh rate,
                 // ensuring smooth visuals.
+                lastTimestamp = timestamp;
+                }
             requestAnimationFrame(animate);
         }
         // run 1st animate